Marcus Lemonis

-Marcus Anthony Lemonis (born November 16, 1973) is a Lebanese-born American businessman, television personality and philanthropist.
-He is currently the chairman and CEO of Camping World, Good Sam Enterprises, Gander RV and The House Boardshop, in addition to being the star of The Profit, a CNBC reality show about saving small businesses.
+Marcus Anthony Lemonis (born November 16, 1973) is an American businessman, TV personality, and entrepreneur.
+He is the co-founder of Camping World and serves as the executive chairman of Bed Bath & Beyond Additionally, he is the star of The Profit, a CNBC reality show about saving small businesses.
+He is also the co-owner of Marcus/Glass Entertainment, which owns Let's Make a Deal.